jnsmalm/gameplay/README.md

 ## Building

 To build from source, Node.js need to be installed.
-Two modules, TypeScript and Cmake.js and needs to be installed globally as well.
+Two modules, TypeScript and Cmake.js needs to be installed globally as well.

 ```
 $ npm install -g typescript